Nisha-Sugathan/Docker-Bind_mounting/README.md

 # Description
 Docker is an open platform for developing, shipping, and running applications.
 Here we use docker container which can be created to deploy a particular application or environment.
+The -v flag on docker container Consists of three fields, separated by colon characters (:).
+In the case of bind mounts, the first field is the path to the file or directory on the host machine.
+The second field is the path where the file or directory is mounted in the container.
+The third field is optional, and is a comma-separated list of options, such as ro, z, and Z.

 # Prerequisites
 Need to install docker on your machine